Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ### Microsoft Defender for Cloud Apps (Content Needed)

-## Applying a Sensitivity Label to Content Automatically (Content Needed)
+## Applying a Sensitivity Label to Content Automatically
 There are two methods for automatically applying sensitivity labels:  client-side labeling and service-side labeling.

 ### Client-side Labeling
 Client-side labeling takes place within the Office apps (Word, Excel, PowerPoint, and Outlook) and supports two labeling methods: (1) recommending a label to users and (2) automatically applying a label.
 With client-side labeling, the auto-labeling settings are configured within the label.
 See screenshot below.